 The nature of your alleged offense is also taken into consideration.
 For the most part, the program is open to first-time offenders with non-violent drug charges.
 If you have a long criminal history or your alleged offense involved an act of violence, you might not get into the program.

-Contact Our New Jersey Schedule III Drug Offenses Defense Attorneys Today
+Contact Our New Jersey Schedule III Drug Offense Defense Attorneys Today

 If you were arrested for the sale or possession of Schedule III CDS in Atlantic County, Cape May County, or the surrounding area, turn to the experienced drug crime lawyers at the Law Offices of John J. Zarych for aggressive legal representation.
-Call us at (609) 616-4968 today to set up your free consultation.
+Call us at (609) 616-4956 to set up your free case evaluation.